lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_001_dotty_deprecated_syntax_rewriting/README.md

 $ git commit -a -m "Snapshot after Scala 3 compiler syntax rewrites"
 ```

+### Next steps

+After successfully completing the tasks in this exercise, move to the next one by
-- Move to the next exercise by running the `cmtc next-exercise` command from the command line.
+running the `cmtc next-exercise` from the command line.

 > NOTE: The extra bit of code that was added via `cmtc pull-template ...` can either be left as-is
 >  or be removed.
 Your choice.